 Monarch Precious Metals

-Monarch Precious Metals is a newer company that was established in 2008 to help with the huge public demand for gold and silver bullion.
-They only use quality gold and silver, so anything you buy from them will be .999+ fine.
+Monarch Precious Metals is a newer company that was established in 2008 to help with the huge public demand for gold bullion.
+They only use quality metals, so anything you buy from them will be .999+ fine.

 Another perk is that they triple check the weight of every bar they ship.
 If it is ever underweight, they re-melt it.
 If it is ever overweight, it’s a win-win for you because they always let it pass and ship it as is.

 Everything is custom hand poured and marked in the old way, giving their metals a unique, old-fashioned look.
-They accept all forms of payment except Paypal, and every order is properly insured.
+They accept all methods of payment except Paypal, and every order is properly insured.

 Golden State Mint

 When you purchase from the Golden State Mint you’re buying directly from the manufacturer.
-They’ve been in the precious metal business for over 40 years, and personally inspect every bar, round, and coin before they ship out.
+They’ve been in business for over 40 years, and personally inspect every bar, round, and coin before they ship out.

 Don’t want anything second hand?
 No worries.
 Nothing they sell has ever been in public circulation.
-Want your IRA set up to purchase gold and silver?
+They can help you set up an IRA for your physical metals.
 Golden State Mint sells a slew of products that fully meet the IRS guidelines.